Camp Prep #5: Homesickness

 If you do get a homesick letter, don’t panic!
-The mail is slow in Woodcreek/Wimberley, so that letter is probably 4 days old.
+The mail is slow in Wimberley, so that letter is probably several days old.
 By the time you are reading it, your child has probably moved along and put that letter in their rear-view mirror.

-You are welcome to check in with us whenever you like—our Camper Care Team is there to support parents as well as campers.
-They will be available by email (email@example.com) or phone (713-723-8354) during the summer to address any questions or concerns you may have.
-More about our Camper Care team in the next Camp Prep email…
+You are welcome to check in with us whenever you like.
+Our Camper Care Team is there to support parents and campers.
+They will be available by email (firstname.lastname@example.org) or phone (713-723-8354) during the summer to address any questions or concerns you may have.
+More about our Camper Care team in a later Camp Prep email.

-And of course, if you can’t bear to send your child off to camp alone, be sure to join them next year for our annual Family Camp Shabbat!
+And, of course, if you can’t bear to send your child off to camp alone, be sure to join them next year for one of our CYJ Family Retreats.